creepyLANguy/Entelect2018/README.md

-# Entelect2018
+# Zelig
-Entelect Challenge 2018 - Tower Defense Bot
+Entelect Challenge 2018 - Tower Defense Bot (Zelig)

 Copyright (C) Altamish Mahomed - All Rights Reserved
 Unauthorized copying of this file or its contents, via any medium, is strictly prohibited, regardless of intent of use.